husainshaikh895/Basics-and-Data-Structures/README.md

 **- PRIMALITY TEST - primality.py**

 Checks if a number is prime or not.

+**- CIRCULAR NUMBER ROTATION - rotate.c**

+Rotates a given number by a specified number.

 **- SIMPLE QUEUE DATA STRUCTURE - Queue.py**